-Neurological Disorders Group 1 - Entitlement ODL car, motorcycle and tractor Group 2 Entitlement ODL Epilepsy ^[38-43] Epileptic attacks are the most frequent medical cause of collapse at the wheel.
+Neurological Disorders Group 1 - Entitlement ODL car, motorcycle and tractor Group 2 Entitlement ODL Epilepsy ^[49-54] Epileptic attacks are the most frequent medical cause of collapse at the wheel.
 N.B.
 If within a 24 hour period more than one epileptic attack occurs, these are treated as a "single event" for the purpose of applying the epilepsy standards.
-Epilepsy includes all events: major, minor and auras The epilepsy standards apply Not permitted to drive following diagnosis.
-Standards require a driver to remain seizure-free for 1 year for a 1-year licence to be issued, and remain seizure-free for 5 years with annual review for a longer duration licence to be issued by the NDLS, with medication as indicated, provided that there is no other disqualifying condition.
-Permitted to drive subsequently provided the driver is able to satisfy the standards, a 3 year licence will be issued normally by the NDLS.
-Before age 70 a person must be seizure-free for 5 years to qualify for a 10 year licence in the absence of any other disqualifying condition.
+Epilepsy includes all events: major, minor and auras.
+The epilepsy standards apply Not permitted to drive following diagnosis.
+Standards require a driver to remain seizure-free for 1 year for a 1-year licence to be issued and to remain seizure-free, with medication as indicated, with further 1-year licences if continuing seizure-free for 5 years with annual review: following this a longer duration licence may be issued by the NDLS if continuing seizure-free and if there is no other relevant medical condition.
 Driver should notify NDLS.
 The epilepsy standards apply Not permitted to drive following diagnosis.
 Standards require a driver to remain seizure-free for 10 years since the last attack without antiepileptic medication.
 Permitted to drive subsequently provided the driver is: Without anti-epileptic medication for the required period of seizure freedom.
 Has completed an appropriate medical follow-up.
 After extensive neurological investigation, has no relevant cerebral pathology established and there is no epileptiform activity on the electroencephalogram (EEG).
-Driver should notify NDLS.